A DIY That Will Make Your Breasts Larger & Your Waistline Smaller *snicker*

 Sneak peek-a-boo at the shower curtain

-My faves are from Ikea, but the truth is, I can’t lie to you … any store that sells funky throw blankets will do the trick.
+My fave throw blankets are from Ikea, but the truth is, I can’t lie to you … any store that sells funky throw blankets will do the trick.
 Buy extra.
 You will need them.
-More on that later.
-They make great curtains too !!

 In the spirit of honesty, there are also a couple of good reasons for avoiding Ikea.